 If you don't twist the yarns together, this is singly-ply bed linen.
 Single ply cotton closely resembles silk in its handle - fine and breathable, but strong.
 Only high quality cotton can be woven single ply as it doesn't need strengthening (twisting the yarns together).

-Our bed linen is singly ply, which is why our 300 thread count feels “surprisingly” luxurious.
+Our bed linen is exclusively singly ply, which is why our 300 thread count feels “surprisingly” luxurious.

 3. Long staple